Onyjenny/LITA_CAPSTONE_PROJECT/README.md

  ### Tools Used

- - Microsoft excel for data cleaning,analysis and visualization
+ - Microsoft excel
+   1. for data cleaning
+   2. analysis and visualization
- - Structured Query Language SQL for quering of data
+ - Structured Query Language (SQL)
+   1. for quering
+   2. extraction and manipulation of data
- - PowerBI for
+ - PowerBI
+   1. for building interactive dashboards
+   2. visual representations for Business Intelligence
  - Github for portfolio building.